juspay/hyperswitch/docs/try_local_system.md

 ## Set up a Nix development environment

-A Nix development environment allows for easily setting up the required dependencies and external services.
+A Nix development environment simplifies the setup of required project dependencies.
 This is available for MacOS, Linux and WSL2 users.

 ### Install nix

 Nix can be installed in numerous ways.
-If you're new here, and don't have Nix installed on your device, use the recommended approach.
-You're free to choose the way you'd like to have nix installed on your device.
+If you're new to Nix, use the recommended approach.
+However, you're free to choose the way you'd like to have nix installed on your device.
+The aim is to have nix installed with `flakes` support.

 #### 1. Using nixos-unified-template [recommended]

-*nixos-unified-template* provides an unified Nix configuration template for managing user applications, and using `flakes`.
+*nixos-unified-template* provides an unified Nix configuration template for managing user applications and using `flakes`.

 - Head to [nixos-unified-template](https://github.com/juspay/nixos-unified-template?tab=readme-ov-file#on-non-nixos) and follow the instructions.

 #### 2. Using nix-installer [minimal]

-*nix-installer* provides a faster and reliable way of installing Nix along with `flakes`.
+*nix-installer* provides a quick and reliable way of installing Nix with `flakes`.

 - Head to [nix-installer](https://github.com/DeterminateSystems/nix-installer) and follow the instructions.

 #### 3. Using a standard nix installation or using NixOS

 Nix's standard installation does not include `flakes` by default as it's an experimental feature.
-It needs to be configured to use the experimenal feature.
+You will need to enable it manually.

-- Install Nix via multi-user installation
+- Install Nix via multi-user setup

    ```shell
    sh <(curl -L https://nixos.org/nix/install)